AliBigdeli0/containers/hadoop_three_clusters/README.md

 # Hadoop Cluster Using Docker
-This section contain a 4 docker images which running with one namenode and 3 datanodes.
+This section contains a 4 docker images which running with one namenode and 3 datanodes.
 The datanodes can be extended easily.
-Here is some features of this custom docker:
+Here are some features of this custom Docker:

-NOTE: `HBASE Database` and `Zookeeper` will install too during installation process.
+NOTE: `HBASE Database` and `Zookeeper` will be installed too during the installation process.

 * useful for learning
-* all details are designed from scratch in separate docker files.
-In addition all configure files are separated into folders
+* All details are designed from scratch in separate Docker files.
+In addition, all configuration files are separated into folders
-* all containers can be run with simple `make` command
+* All containers can be run with the simple `make` command
-* all containers are installed from scratch ( from ubuntu container )
+* All containers are installed from scratch ( from Ubuntu container )

 <br />
 <br />

 # Per Install Notes:
-Following requirements should be installed before start run docker
+The following requirements should be installed before starting to run Docker
 * docker
-* gnu make (or its windows equivalent)
+* GNU make (or its Windows equivalent)

 <br />
 <br />